term-world/syllabus-template/CODE_OF_CONDUCT.md

 #### `Incomplete` assignments

-For every two (2) incomplete assignments, a citizen's course grade will be lowered by half a letter grade (e.g. _two_ (2) incomplete assignments would result in a mark of `C-`, et al.).
+* For every two (2) incomplete assignments, a citizen's course grade will be lowered by half a letter grade
+  * e.g. _two_ (2) incomplete assignments would result in a mark of `C-`, et al.

 #### `Ignored` assignments

-If a citizen misses _any_ assignment, their course grade is lowered by a half letter grade for each (e.g. _one_ (1) assignment missed would result in a `C-`, et al.).
+* If a citizen does not make an attempt to `push` work for an assignment, their course grade is lowered by a half letter grade for each such assignment
+  * e.g. _one_ (1) assignment missed would result in a `C-`, et al.

 #### Plagiarism or other inappropriate/dishonest academic behavior